JouniJokelainen/DevopsWithDocker/PART1/readme.md

 ___________________________________
 **Task 1.8:**

-To create logs.txt file to local system
+To create logs.txt file to local filesystem
 `touch ./logs.txt`

 To start a container named 1.8 and create a bind mount to current working directory for /usr/app/logs.txt inside container